Work environment and general guidelines

 FOOTWEAR

 Studio users must wear appropriate footwear.
-Bare feet and flip flops are prohibited.
-Footwear fully covering the feet is recommended.
+Bare feet are prohibited.
+Closed-toe shoes are recommended.

 MAKE-UP CLASSES